kon-ham/kon-ham.github.io/_posts/2021-12-24-summarizing-three-months-of-interviewing.md

 layout: post
 title: Summarizing Three Months of Interviewing
 ---
-Having recently accepted a job offer, I thought I might share key takeaways from my three months of interviewing after graduating from Turing School of Software and Design.
+Having recently accepted a job offer, I thought I might share key takeaways from my three months of interviewing after graduating from Turing's School of Software and Design.
 Below are my thoughts organized by category.
 I hope this helps anyone currently now in the job search.

 ## On you and leverage